-This review uncovers The Fund Trader EA that boasts over 29000% profits in 5 years.
+This review uncovers The Fund Trader EA which boasts over 29000% profits in 5 years.

 The Fund Trader Review

-Among the features and benefits that The Fund Trader is promising include fully automated, trades 18 pairs + gold, no grid and no martingale, access to verified myfxbook.com results, beginner friendly and works with small deposit on MT4 platform.
+Among the features and benefits that The Fund Trader is promising include being fully automated, trading 18 pairs + gold, no grid and no martingale, access to verified myfxbook.com results, being beginner friendly, and working with a small deposit on the MT4 platform.

-It would actually be a good idea if Leapfx should also provide MT5 versions for this robot like they did for Trade Explorer.
+It would actually be a good idea if Leapfx should also provide MT5 versions for this robot as they did for Trade Explorer.

-There’s a cloud of mystery surrounding this service in terms of their trading background.
-The only hint they provide is that the founder is Gordon Francis, and he owns a private mini hedge fund started since 2006.
+There’s a cloud of mystery surrounding this service in terms of its trading background.
+The only hint they provide is that the founder is Gordon Francis, and he owns a private mini hedge fund that started in 2006.

 The Fund Trader Strategy

 The Fund Trader promises automated trading which is stress-free and profitable.
-We know that every successful trading must have a solid trading strategy that generates the results.
+We know that every successful trader must have a solid trading strategy that generates results.

-Unfortunately, The Fund Trader does not disclose their trading strategy or methodology in details.
+Unfortunately, The Fund Trader does not disclose their trading strategy or methodology in detail.
 In addition to this, no information has been provided concerning their risk management style.

 When this information is lacking, serious traders can only question the authenticity of this trading operation.

-The Fund Trader expects traders to buy license when they have not provided the much needed details concerning their activities.
+The Fund Trader expects traders to buy licenses when they have not provided the much-needed details concerning their activities.
 How are we supposed to trust these people?